VisualYuki/input-validation-next/docs/guide.md

 ## Using CDN

-Also you can add plugin by cdn direcly in browser without bundler.
+Also you can add plugin by cdn directly in browser without bundler.
 Add these imports to your html page:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/input-validation-next@latest/dist/input-validation-next.iife.js"></script>